Conversion Funnels

 2. Funnel Sessions in Selected Period: The total number of sessions received by this funnel.
 It also includes a percentage that shows the comparison to the previous period, helping you track changes in funnel activity over time.

-3. Actual Conversion Rate: The actual amount of conversions.
+3. Actual Conversion Rate: The actual ratio of converted funnel sessions.

 4. Funnel Sessions Converted In Selected Period: Displays the number of sessions that have been converted and a percentage that shows the comparison to the previous period.